hodg300/CustomerSupportCommunicationService/README.md

 # What you’ll need

+* Docker
+* JDK 6 or later
+* IDE that support Spring apps
+* Gradle

-USER MANAGMENT SERVICE **(Requeird for creating tickets and comments)** - The project we implemented during the course.
+* USER MANAGMENT SERVICE **(Requeird for creating tickets and comments)** - The project we implemented during the course.
 We will check if users exists in the service and having the correct roles (customer/supportAgent)

-CUSTOMER SHOPPING CART SERVICE - Daniel Sasson's Team Project.
+* CUSTOMER SHOPPING CART SERVICE - Daniel Sasson's Team Project.
 It will be possible to open a ticket for a bug in a shopping cart or any other complaint according to its shoppingCartId.

-BLOG COMMENTS SERVICE - Miriam's team project.
+* BLOG COMMENTS SERVICE - Miriam's team project.
 It will be possible to open a ticket to support a particular comment on a blog (to complain about inappropriate language, etc.) according to its commentId.

-TRACKING SERVICE - Gil's Team Project.
+* TRACKING SERVICE - Gil's Team Project.
 It will be possible to open a ticket for a product that has not yet arrived according to its trackId.

-PRODUCT RETURN AND REFUND - Tomer's team project.
+* PRODUCT RETURN AND REFUND - Tomer's team project.
 It will be possible to open a ticket for money not returned as a result of returning a product, etc. according to its requestId.

-SHOPPING CATALOG SERVICE - The project we implemented during the course.
+* SHOPPING CATALOG SERVICE - The project we implemented during the course.
 It will be possible to open a ticket for a defective or defective product according to its productID.

 # Docker